vltansky/e11y-mcp/README.md

    yarn build
    ```

 This will scrape the new URLs, generate markdown files, and update the documentation index.
+The build process creates:
+- Individual `.md` files in `docs/` directory
+- `llms.txt` - Human and AI-readable documentation index
+- `index.json` - Programmatic title-to-path mapping

 ## MCP Integration